komali2/blog/content/posts/parents-trip-taiwan-2023/index.md

 ### Dongmen

 After the pond in Daan, we made our way west to [Dongmen](https://goo.gl/maps/ZXvHbET5kgF1mR6TA), an area with tons of good tea shops and cafes, as well as two food destinations we wanted to hit.
+Dongmen is a great area for coworking, there's lots of cafes to choose from.

 {{< figure src="dongmen2.JPG" alt="Dad in front of the lanterns at the park at dongmen" caption="There was lots of lantern festival decorations everywhere in Taipei." >}}

 The first must-eat was Mango Ice, or in this season, Strawberry Ice.
-[Smoothie House](https://goo.gl/maps/SW7dtP7vhTsLinck9) is such a famous destination for this, there's ads for it in the MRT station.
+[Smoothie House](https://goo.gl/maps/SW7dtP7vhTsLinck9) is a famous destination for this, there's ads for it in the MRT station.

 {{< figure src="dongmen1.JPG" alt="A bowl of strawberry ice" caption="Fresh strawberries on shaved ice, with fruit syrup and strawberry icecream." >}}

-The second must-eat is something that can be gotten anywhere, but Dongmen has a really good spot for Congzhuabing, or Taiwanese Scallion Pancake.
+The second must-eat is Congzhuabing (scallion pancake), which can be gotten anywhere, but Dongmen has a really good spot.
 I can't find a link for it on the map but it's [somewhere around here](https://goo.gl/maps/UFCdL9QpxY9r3MYb6) and impossible to miss because it always has a line.

 {{< figure src="dongmen3.JPG" alt="Dad eating congzhuabing" caption="Congzhuabing is SUPER sloppy, must be eaten carefully." >}}

 {{< figure src="dongmen4.JPG" alt="Cherry blossom tree near dongment" caption="The cherry blossom trees were already starting to bloom in Taipei." >}}

-We were tired from all the eating, so walked down to a really pretty little [cat cafe](https://goo.gl/maps/8A722VdthedH7E62A) to relax for a while.
+We were tired from all the eating, so we walked down to a really pretty little [cat cafe](https://goo.gl/maps/8A722VdthedH7E62A) to relax for a while.
+The cat cafes in Taiwan are more chilled out than the ones in Japan, in my experience.
+No weird ticket systems or anything like that, they're literally just cafes that have cats.
+Though, usually they're more expensive and busy than other cafes.

 {{< figure src="dongmen5.JPG" alt="Cat in a cat cafe" caption="" >}}